Planning as Inference in Epidemiological Models: Introduction

-That being said, our hope is to inform field epidemiologists and policy-makers about an existing technology that could, right now, be used to support public policy planning towards more precise, potentially tailored interventions that ensure safety while also potentially lead to fewer economic ramifications.
-Fully probabilistic methods are apparently only relatively recently being embraced by the epidemiology community \citep{funk2020choices,lessler2016trends} while the approximate Bayesian inference and inference in simulators statistics community has remained focused on the mathematically equivalent tasks of parameter estimation and forecasting \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate} instead of, specifically, control as inference.
+That being said, our hope is to inform field epidemiologists and policy-makers about an existing technology that could, right now, be used to support public policy planning towards more precise, potentially tailored interventions that ensure safety while also potentially leading to fewer economic ramifications.
+Fully probabilistic methods are apparently only relatively recently being embraced by the epidemiology community \citep{funk2020choices,lessler2016trends}, while the communities for approximate Bayesian inference and simulation-based inference have remained mostly focused on the tasks of parameter estimation and forecasting \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate}, rather than control as inference.
 Beyond this demonstration, we hope to encourage timely and significant developments on the modelling side, and, if requested, to actually aid in the fight against COVID-19 by helping arm policy-makers with a new kind of tool and training them how to use it rapidly.
-Furthermore, we hope to engage the machine learning community in the fight against COVID-19 by helping to translate between the specific epidemiological control problem and the more general formulations of control problems on which we work regularly.
+Finally, we hope to engage the machine learning community in the fight against COVID-19 by helping translate between the specific epidemiological control problem and the more general control problem formulations on which we work regularly.